Links on Android Authority may earn us a commission. Learn more.

 - Anyone looking for an excellent fitness tracker

-- Anyone who considers features like the ECG monitor, EDA sensor, and skin temperature sensors as “must-haves”
+- Someone who considers features like the ECG monitor, EDA sensor, and skin temperature sensors “must-haves”

 - Anyone already invested in the Fitbit ecosystem (Fitbit Premium in particular)

-- Anyone looking for a worthy alternative to Garmin watches, the Apple Watch, or Samsung smartwatches
+- Someone looking for a worthy alternative to Garmin watches, the Apple Watch, or Samsung smartwatches

 The Fitbit Sense may not be for you if: